Related articles HERE

 Escalation of Disasters in The End Times:

-The period of time that will precede Jesus’ return and the establishment of the messianic Kingdom will be a time of escalating Natural Disasters, which are what Jesus called "but the beginning of the sufferings" [Matthew 24:8; Mark 13:8].
-Jesus’ use of the phrase “the beginning of the sufferings" implies that that they will intensify as the end approaches leaving little doubt that there will be more and worse disasters in the future.
+The period of time preceding Jesus' return and the establishment of the messianic Kingdom will be a time of escalating disasters, which will be what Jesus called "but the beginning of the sufferings" (Matthew 24:8; Mark 13:8).
+Jesus' use of the phrase "the beginning of the sufferings" implies that that they will intensify as the end approaches leaving little doubt that there will be more and worse disasters in the future.

 These natural disasters are but a sign of the final judgment to come, and a warning to man that he needs to repent and be saved.
 As the end times progress, conditions get progressively worse until this earth arrives at the period during which God will pour out His wrath on the earth.
 This Jesus called the great tribulation.
 As He said...

 But have natural disasters already increased?
-Many say yes, while other are in disagreement.
-However when they truly start escalating it will be on a scale that will leave no one in any doubt.
+Many say yes - other are in disagreement.
+However when they undeniably start escalating it will be on a scale that will leave no one in any doubt.

 According to the United States Geological Survey’s (USGS) Earthquake Hazards Program